ut7/killing-me-softly-with-this-pair/English/killingMeSoftlyWithThisPair.md

 _(During next EMMANUEL's lines, JONATHAN writes the correct code as a one-liner.)_

 **EMMANUEL**
 The terms "making up", "time" and "lost" are your allies.
-As soon as your are off the red bar, they will help you get back there in no time.
+As soon as you are off the red bar, they will help you get back there in no time.

 _(He closes the laptop.)_